Butter-and-Eggs

 Figwort family (Scrophulariaceae)

-Description: This introduced perennial plant is 1-2' tall and little branched.
-The alternate leaves are densely distributed all around the central stem, appearing to be opposite or whorled.
-They are up to 2½" long and 1/6" across, pale or greyish green, linear with smooth margins, and hairless.
+Description: This perennial plant is 1-2' tall and little branched.
+The alternate leaves are densely distributed all around the central stem, appearing to be opposite or whorled; they very little in length.
+The leaves are up to 2½" long and 1/6" (4 mm.) across, bluish or grayish green, linear with smooth margins, and hairless.
 Each leaf tapers to a petiole-like base and is sessile.
-The central stem has a few hairs near its apex, but becomes glabrous or slightly woody near the base.
+The central stem has a few hairs near its apex, but becomes glabrous or slightly woody near its base.
 This stem terminates in a spike-like raceme of flowers that is several inches long.
-The flowers are densely distributed all around this raceme.
-Each flower is about 1" long and consists of a tubular corolla with an upper and lower lip that is more or less yellow; there is also a long nectar spur at the end of the corolla that hangs downward.
+The flowers are distributed all around this raceme.
+Each flower is about 1" long and consists of a tubular corolla with an upper and lower lip that is pale yellow; there is also a long nectar spur at the end of the corolla that hangs downward.
 The upper lip is divided into 2 lobes that are folded upward, while the lower lip consists of 2 lobes that fold downward and an orange-yellow palate that obstructs the opening to the throat of the corolla.
 At the base of the flower, there is a small green calyx with 5 teeth and a short pedicel.
-Usually the the underside of the corolla is cream or pale yellow, in contrast to the bright orange-yellow of the palate.
+Usually the underside of the corolla is cream-colored, in contrast to the bright orange-yellow of the palate.
 The blooming period occurs from early to mid-summer for about a month, and intermittently thereafter until the early fall.
 Some colonies of plants bloom later than others.
+Many plants in a colony may fail to bloom.
 Each flower is replaced by a seed capsule that contains numerous small seeds.
 Each seed is brown and flattened; it is surrounded by a rather large papery wing with a small notch on one side.
 Assisted by their papery wings, these seeds are blown about by the wind.
 The root system consists of a long taproot and shallow rhizomes that spread in all directions.
-This plant usually forms colonies by means of its rhizomes.
+This plant usually forms clonal colonies by means of its rhizomes.

 Cultivation: The preference is full sun, dry conditions, and a barren soil that is gravelly or sandy.
 Under these conditions, this plant can spread aggressively because of the reduced competition from taller plants with wider leaves.
-A soil with a high pH is tolerated.
+Soil with a high pH is readily tolerated.

 Faunal Associations: The flowers are pollinated by bumblebees, which are strong enough to push past the palate to enter the throat of the corolla.
-Other insect visitors of the flowers include other long-tongued bees, butterflies, and skippers.
-The butterflies and skippers are not effective pollinators of the flowers, however.
+Other floral visitors include other long-tongued bees, butterflies, and skippers.
+According to Robertson (1929), the butterflies and skippers are not effective pollinators of the flowers, however.
 Several insect species have been introduced to control the spread of Butter-and-Eggs.
-This includes Brachypterolus pulicarius, a small black beetle that feeds on the tips of the shoots; Gymnaetron antirrhini, a weevil that feeds on the seed capsules; and Calophasia lunula, a moth with larvae that feed on the foliage and flowers.
-The foliage is not a preferred source of food to mammalian herbivores and is rarely eaten; it contains a glycoside that is mildly toxic to cattle.
+This includes Brachypterolus pulicarius, a small black beetle that feeds on the tips of the shoots; Gymnaetron antirrhini, a weevil that feeds on the seed capsules; and Calophasia lunula (Toadflax Brocade), a moth with larvae that feed on the foliage and flowers.
+The foliage is not a preferred source of food among mammalian herbivores and it is rarely eaten; it contains a glycoside that is mildly toxic to cattle.

-Photographic Location: A gravelly area along a railroad in Urbana, Illinois, where a colony of plants occurred.
-The foliage of Butter-and-Eggs can be observed in the background of the photograph.
+Photographic Location: A gravelly area along a railroad in Urbana, Illinois, where a colony of plants was found.

 Comments: Butter-and-Eggs is another garden plant that has escaped into the wild to become a permanent resident.
 It has spread to all areas of the United States.
-The large and showy flowers resemble those of Antirrhinum majus, the cultivated Snapdragon of modern horticulture.
-This latter species rarely escapes from cultivation.
-The introduced Linaria genistifolia dalmatica (Dalmatian Toadflax) is an uncommon plant that occurs in a few counties in Northern Illinois.
+The large and showy flowers resemble those of Antirrhinum majus, the cultivated Snapdragon of modern horticulture, although this latter species rarely escapes from cultivation.
+Another species, the introduced Linaria genistifolia dalmatica (Dalmatian Toadflax), is an uncommon plant that occurs in a few counties of northern Illinois.
 This latter species resembles Butter-and-Eggs somewhat, but its flowers are larger in size (about 1½" long) and the palate of its flowers is yellow, rather than orange-yellow.
 The leaves of Dalmatian Toadflax are much broader than those of Butter-and-Eggs, and they clasp the stem.
-The native Linaria spp. are annual or biennials with smaller blue flowers.
+The native Linaria spp. in Illinois are annual or biennials with smaller blue flowers.
 Another common name for Linaria vulgaris is Yellow Toadflax.